-In the course of our duty to provide you legal support we obtain certain personally identifiable information about you, to facilitate our relationship and offer you the best possible service.
+In the course of our duty to provide you accounting-professional services and legal support we obtain certain personally identifiable information about you, to facilitate our relationship and offer you the best possible service.

 2. TYPES AND USAGE OF INFORMATION WE COLLECT